 The PLATO courses are closely aligned with the WorkKeys competencies.
 This combination, along with other CCC programs and services, provides local employers and workers with effective, flexible and affordable solutions to their training needs.

-For additional information about these workforce training programs, call the PLATO/Workforce Development Coordinator at the Flagstaff Campus (520-527-1222 ext.
-225) or the Administrative Center at the Page Campus.
+For additional information about these workforcetraining programs, call the Dean of Extended Learning at the Flagstaff Campus or the Administrative Center at the Page Campus.